 If you take a portrait shot with the iPhone 8 Plus and then decide later that you'd have preferred to use one of the new lighting effects, don't worry: all portrait shots are saved with all the depth data required to re-process the shots.
 Open an iOS 11 portrait shot in the Photos app, tap Edit, and you can apply any of the depth effects to your picture.

 The iPhone 8 and 8 Plus both support the Qi charging standard, a first for Apple products.
 This means you can buy a Qi charging pad, like Belkin's Qi Wireless Charging Pad and charge your phone simply by placing it on the surface of the pad.
 (Charging's a bit slower than via a Lightning cable, though.)
-Apple's working on its own charging pad (amplified with proprietary technology) that will also charge Apple Watches and AirPods, due for release in 2018.
+Apple's working on its own charging pad (amplified with proprietary technology) that will also charge Apple Watches and AirPods, due out this year.

 Image Credit: Tom's Guide